-Research and development expenses consist primarily of costs incurred for the development of our lead product candidate, 5F9, and other product candidates, which include:
+Research and development expenses consist primarily of costs incurred for the development of our lead product candidate, 5F9, which include:

-- expenses incurred under agreements with third-party contract organizations and investigative clinical trial sites that conduct research and development activities on our behalf, and consultants; - costs related to production of clinical materials, including fees paid to contract manufacturers; - laboratory and vendor expenses related to the execution of preclinical and clinical trials; - · employee-related expenses, which include salaries, benefits and stock-based compensation; and - facilities and other expenses, which include expenses for rent and maintenance of facilities, depreciation and amortization expense and other supplies.
+- expenses incurred under agreements with third-party contract organizations, investigative clinical trial sites that conduct research and development activities on our behalf, and consultants; - costs related to production of clinical materials, including fees paid to contract manufacturers; - laboratory and vendor expenses related to the execution of preclinical and clinical trials; - employee-related expenses, which include salaries, benefits and stock-based compensation; and - facilities and other expenses, which include expenses for rent and maintenance of facilities, depreciation and amortization expense and other supplies.

 We expense all research and development costs in the periods in which they are incurred.
 Costs for certain development activities are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors, collaborators and third-party service providers.
-The costs of intangible assets that are purchased from others for a particular research and development project and that have no alternative future uses are considered research and development costs and are expensed when incurred.
 Nonrefundable advance payments for goods or services to be received in future periods for use in research and development activities are deferred and capitalized.
 The capitalized amounts are then expensed as the related goods are delivered and as services are performed.

 The largest component of our operating expenses has historically been our investment in research and development activities related to the clinical development of our lead product candidate, 5F9.
 We recognize the funds from research and development grants as a reduction of research and development expense when the related eligible research costs are incurred.
-Research and development grants received during the year ended December 31, 2018 and the six months ended June 30, 2019 totaled \$7.6 million and \$2.7 million, respectively.
-In January 2018, we entered into a clinical trial collaboration and supply agreement with Ares Trading S.A, a subsidiary of Merck KGaA or Merck.
-Reimbursement under this collaboration agreement is recorded as a reduction to research and development expense.
-For the three and six months ended June 30, 2019 and 2018, we recognized \$0.3 million and \$0.9 million, and \$0.4 million and \$0.6 million, respectively, as a reduction to research and development expenses under this collaboration agreement.
+Research and development grants received during 2017 and as of June 30, 2018 totaled \$5.9 million and \$12.6 million, respectively.
+No grants were received during 2016.